hilary-anish/predictive-maintenance-rul/README.md

 **Retrain History** — Timeline of all automated retraining decisions with expandable details showing champion vs challenger metrics, drift ratios, and promotion reasoning.

 The dashboard works in two modes: local (reads model files directly, no API needed) and API mode (calls FastAPI endpoints).
-Local mode enables deployment on Hugging Face Spaces for a live recruiter demo without infrastructure.
+Local mode enables deployment on Hugging Face Spaces as a live demo without infrastructure.

 ---